Skip to content

 Version-1.31.0

-If you wish to avoid storing passwords in plain text in configuration files, you can utilize this feature.
+If you wish to avoid storing passwords in plain text within configuration files, you can use this feature.

-When DataKit loads the collector configuration file during startup and encounters ENC[], it will replace the text with the password obtained from a file, environment variable, or AES encryption and reload it into memory to obtain the correct password.
+When DataKit encounters ENC[] while loading collector configuration files, it replaces the text with the password obtained from a file, environment variable, or AES encryption before reloading it into memory.

 ENC currently supports three methods:

-Password format in the configuration file: ENC[file:///path/to/enc4dk].
-Simply enter the correct password in the corresponding file.
+Password format in the configuration file: ENC[file:///path/to/enc4dk], simply fill in the correct password in the corresponding file.

-You need to configure the secret key in the main configuration file datakit.conf: crypto_AES_key or crypto_AES_Key_filePath.
-The password should be formatted as: ENC[aes://5w1UiRjWuVk53k96WfqEaGUYJ/Oje7zr8xmBeGa3ugI=]
+You need to configure the key in the main configuration file datakit.conf: crypto_AES_key or crypto_AES_Key_filePath, with a key length of 16 characters.
+The format to fill in the password is: ENC[aes://5w1UiRjWuVk53k96WfqEaGUYJ/Oje7zr8xmBeGa3ugI=]

-Here's an example using mysql to illustrate how to configure and use these methods:
+Next, using mysql as an example, we explain how to configure and use both methods:

-First, save the password in the file /usr/local/datakit/enc4mysql, then modify the configuration file mysql.conf:
+First, place the plaintext password in the file /usr/local/datakit/enc4mysql, then modify the configuration file mysql.conf:

 # Partial configuration